 Filtered Water Belongs In The Bathroom

-Despite our supposedly robust economy now, purchasing a home is still a huge intimidating investment, which is why less expensive fixer uppers seem to be perennially in style.
-But once purchased, more work usually begins: renovations.
+Despite our supposedly robust economy, purchasing a home is still a huge and intimidating investment, which is why less expensive fixer-uppers seem to be perennially in style.
+But once purchased, that’s when the big work begins.
+Yup, we’re talking renovations.
 Thanks to complicated plumbing and heavy-duty flooring, most of us throw the most money into renovating our bathrooms and kitchens.
 No one wants to live in a former college student rental — unless they’re, well, a college student.
 So, we’re getting down to the basics for a few DIY tips and tricks — or, ahem, “hacks” as they say now — when redoing your bathroom, including a few less obvious considerations that many people don’t even think about.

 - Bathtub/Shower/or a combination

 If necessary, there are ways to save on each of these items, but the main place we encourage you not to skimp is on is plumbing and electrical, which we’ll get to in a bit.
 But first:

 If you opt not to get a design professional (which are very worth the money), it helps to sketch out the size of your bathroom on graph paper to track how much space each item (whether it’s being replaced or not) will take up.
 If your space is really small, it might even convince you to ditch the tub and stick with a stand-alone shower.
 But either way, you’ll get an important bird’s eye view so you’ll know if your new sink and toilet will fit before you spend a dime on installations.

 Get a professional to handle redoing the plumbing and electrical.
 The biggest reason for this is that a lot of appliances and systems have built-in warranties that require that you get a professional to handle the situation on your behalf.
 So if you want to not accidentally void your warranty, this piece is a big deal.